 And don’t forget that there are also many beach activities in Cat Ba to level with Ha Long Bay such as sailing and kayaking through the maze of over 300 karst islands of Lan Ha Bay; swimming and scuba diving in one of the hundreds of beaches.
 You can even choose one of these beaches as your private camping site.

 Exotic Voyages say: Cat Ba Islands is an excellent choice if you want to extend your trip to Ha Long Bay for some more days that will be full of exciting activities.
-Our recommendation is to stay at The Au Co, the first and only luxury cruise to offer a full itinerary in a single trip through Ha Long Bay, Bai Tu Long Bay, Lan Ha Bay, and Cat Ba Islands.
+Our recommendation is to stay at The Au Co, the first and only luxury cruise to offer a full itinerary on a single trip through Ha Long Bay, Bai Tu Long Bay, Lan Ha Bay, and Cat Ba Islands.

-Just under 2-hour drive from Hanoi, Ninh Binh Province is an emerging destination in Northern Vietnam.
-More than a decade ago, the tourism here is limited to Hoa Lu, the former capital of Vietnam over 1.000 years ago, thus it is only able to attract domestic travelers.
+Just under a 2-hour drive from Hanoi, Ninh Binh Province is an emerging destination in Northern Vietnam.
+More than a decade ago, tourism here is limited to Hoa Lu, the former capital of Vietnam over 1.000 years ago, thus it is only able to attract domestic travelers.
 But recently, Ninh Binh has seen an increasing number of intriguing tourist attractions as well as fascinating activities.

-Trang An in Ninh Binh, Vietnam
+Ninh Binh, Vietnam from above

 You will understand why Ninh Binh is called “Terrestrial Ha Long Bay” once you visit one of these sites: Tam Coc, Van Long Nature Reserve, and Trang An.
 They indeed resemble the bay in many perspectives except the fact that they feature a sublime landscape of vast limestone mountain cliffs rising above water immersed rice paddies.
 Ninh Binh is also a perfect picture of the typical wet rice civilization in northern Vietnam.
 You can get a glimpse of it by a morning bike ride before having a Northern Vietnamese lunch at the local’s house.